unicode-org/message-format-wg/experiments/stasm/spec/model.md

 ## Message

 A _message_ is a container for a unit of translation.
-A unit of translation can be a single _pattern_, or can be defined as a set of _variants_ corresponding to a set of _selectors_.

 ```ts
 interface Message {